techlib/celus/docs/tags.rst

 ------------------------------

 Because there are many different purposes for using tags, it is important to have a way of organizing them.
-In Celus this is accomplished by the so called tag classes which are similar to folders and represent one specific type of tag.
+In CELUS this is accomplished by the so called tag classes which are similar to folders and represent one specific type of tag.
 For example one tag class for titles could be “collection”, which would contain several tags named by individual collections, while another would be “topic” with tags like “chemistry”, “biology”, etc.